NexPlayer/Android-SDK/advanced.md

 **Returns**

-Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.
+Zero for success, or a non-zero NexPlayer error code in the event of a failure.

 #### static int deleteOfflineCache (String storedInfoFilePath) [static]